 Ottawa Community Housing Corporation provides approximately 15,000 homes to about 32,000 tenants, including seniors, parents, children, couples, singles and persons with disabilities, within many communities across the City of Ottawa.
 OCHC houses a diverse population of varying languages, ethnicities and cultures.
 OCHC is the largest social, community and affordable housing provider in Ottawa and an industry-leading builder of affordable housing.
-In 2021, OCHC was selected as one of the National Capital Region’s Top Employers, a fourth year in a row.
+In 2021, OCHC was selected as one of the National Capital Region’s Top Employers, the fourth year in a row.

 Information on this news release

 Office of the Minister of Housing and Diversity and Inclusion

 “Every Canadian deserves a safe and affordable place to call home.
 Through the National Housing Co-Investment Fund and Federal Lands Initiative, we are creating hundreds of new affordable housing units right here in Ottawa.
 Thanks to today’s announcement, more individuals and families in Ottawa will now have access to deeply affordable homes.
 This is another example of our government’s National Housing Strategy at work.”
 The Honourable Ahmed Hussen, Minister of Housing and Diversity and Inclusion